 There's been a lot of press and controversy about the use of rBGH in conventional dairy cows.
-But there are up to 20 additional FDA approved hormones commonly used in conventional livestock production, as growth promoters or to artificially enhance breeding.
+But there are some additional FDA approved hormones commonly used in conventional livestock production, as growth promoters or to artificially enhance breeding.

 Growth hormones are widely used in the conventional beef industry to enhance weight gain in beef cattle and to enhance milk production in dairy cattle.
 The most well-known of these hormones is recombinant Bovine Growth Hormone (rBGH), an artificially produced hormone that, when injected, can increase milk production by up to 15%.
 In the beef industry, pellets of estrogenic growth hormones are implanted under the skin of the animal which slowly releases the hormone into the bloodstream.
 The hormone “promotes” extra weight gain, an economic benefit since it shortens the time an animal takes to reach ideal size.
 These “estrogenic” hormones mimic the hormone estrogen, which in turn can have potential negative effects on wildlife and on human health.

 Humans are exposed to synthetic hormones when they eat the meat of livestock treated with these chemicals.
 The hormones are also excreted in the urine of livestock, and can contaminate water supplies for humans and wildlife, with deleterious results.